payloadcms/payload/README.md

 ## Usage

+Add this package into your dependencies executing this code in your command line:

+`yarn add @payloadcms/plugin-cloud-storage`

-Install this plugin within your Payload as follows:
+Now install this plugin within your Payload as follows:

 ```ts
 import { buildConfig } from 'payload/config';